 What Are Nursing Home Residents' Rights in Jacksonville?

-- The right to know decisions regarding care, such as placement, room assignment, physicians, and medical treatment.
-Residents must also receive a listing of the services that the facility provides and those available to them for an additional fee.
+- The right to know decisions regarding care, such as placement, room assignment, physicians, and medical treatment (residents must also receive a listing of the facility's services—and those available to them for an additional fee)

-- The right to file a complaint about the quality of care the resident is receiving at the facility without fear of retribution.
+- The right to file a complaint about the resident's quality of care at the facility without fear of retribution

-- Freedom against unfair discharge.
-The facility cannot decide to end the resident's stay without first informing the resident.
-A skilled nursing facility cannot force a resident to leave unless their presence endangers their safety or that of others, or the resident has not paid for services.
+- Freedom against unfair discharge (the facility cannot decide to end the resident's stay without first informing the resident; nursing facility cannot force a resident to leave unless their presence endangers their own safety—or that of others, or the resident has not paid for services)

 A Word of Caution About Nursing Home Ratings

-- A chaotic environment in which phones and nurse calls are going unanswered.
-This suggests a lack of adequate staff to meet the needs of all residents.
+- A chaotic environment in which phones and nurse calls go unanswered: This suggests a lack of adequate staff to meet the needs of all residents.
 Understaffing is one of the most common reasons for nursing home negligence in Jacksonville and throughout the country.

-- A lack of warm interaction between staff members and residents.
-While staff members understandably communicate with one another to coordinate services, beware of situations where the staff are off in a corner by themselves leaving residents largely unsupervised, or who do not seem to know the names of residents.
+- A lack of warm interaction between staff members and residents: Staff members understandably communicate with one another to coordinate services.
+However, be aware of situations where the staff are off in a corner by themselves (leaving residents largely unsupervised), or who do not seem to know the names of residents.

-- Loud noise.
-While loud noises, such as persistent overhead paging, do not necessarily indicate a lack of care on their own, a persistently noisy environment can be a source of agitation for residents, particularly those who suffer from Alzheimer's disease or dementia.
+- Loud noise: While loud noises, such as persistent overhead paging, do not necessarily indicate a lack of care on their own, a persistently noisy environment can be a source of agitation for residents.
+This can be particularly damaging for those who suffer from Alzheimer's disease or dementia.

-- Unavailable administrators.
-You must talk to and ask questions of the staff when evaluating a facility.
-However, the facility's administrators should also be available to meet with you or at least to communicate with you by phone.
-A lack of willingness to meet with residents' families may indicate that the facility's administrators will fail to provide you with the level of communication about your loved one's well-being that you need to make decisions about their care.
+- Unavailable administrators: You must talk to and ask questions of the staff when evaluating a facility.
+However, the facility's administrators should also be available to meet with you or communicate with you by phone.
+A lack of willingness to meet with residents' families may indicate that the facility's administrators will fail to communicate with you.
+You need to know about your loved one's well-being to make decisions about their care.

-- A lack of diverse and engaging activities.
-Residents have a right to make choices for themselves about the activities they participate in.
+- A lack of diverse and engaging activities: Residents have a right to make choices about the activities they participate in.
 However, this only matters if they have choices.
-Beware of a facility that only provides one or two activities throughout the week for residents and leaves them vulnerable to a loss of quality of life when they become facility residents.
+Beware of a facility that only provides one or two activities throughout the week for residents and leaves elders vulnerable to a loss of quality of life when they become residents.

-- Visiting hours.
-Residents may choose when to have visitors, and visits should take place at times that work the best for the resident and their loved ones.
-Beware of a facility that dictates when people are allowed to enter the facility, as this could suggest that the staff is only on its best behavior during visitation hours.
+- Visiting hours: Residents may choose when to have visitors, and visits should occur at times that work the best for the resident and their loved ones.
+Beware of a facility that dictates when people are allowed to enter the facility, suggesting that the staff is only on its best behavior during visitation hours.

 Seeking Compensation for Nursing Home Negligence